 The Coppers formula

-Copper Face Jacks, on Harcourt Street, is a cheesy nightclub, somewhere between school disco and local rural nightclub, in the middle of the capital
+Copper Face Jacks, on Harcourt Street, is a cheesy nightclub, somewhere between school disco and local rural nightclub, in the middle of the capital.
+Una Mullally spent a night on the tiles

 On the floor: dancing and queuing at Copper Face Jacks night club on Harcourt Street, in Dublin, this week.
 Photograph: Aidan Crawley 30/01/2014.....FeaturesPeoplepictured in Copper Face Jacks night club in Harcourt Street, Dublin.Photograph: Aidan Crawley